 It is extremely counterproductive for an agency or individual to create a new business listing on different directories like Google Maps and Bing Places, when the business already has an existing listing on that directory.
 Doing that creates more clutter and bad profiles across the internet.
 You would also be creating competition for yourself, with your own business.
 Don’t believe that Google and other search engines will display both listings.
 The truth is, the original listing will be included in the index but is unlikely to be displayed in search results.
 What’s worse, the whole account can be penalized for spam (according to Moz).
 Trust me; it is best to share access.
 This way, all of the work your business is paying the agency to do will happen on your existing profiles, and whenever the billing relationship ends, you can deactivate the shared access.
 Your accounts retain the benefits of the work done by the agency, versus the agency reclaiming the profiles they created for your business and leaving your business back at the beginning.

 However, before you start sharing access to your precious accounts, make sure the person/agency receiving access has a clear plan of action.
 More importantly, make sure you understand what they will be doing as they represent you and your company.
 For example, you may share Google My Business access with the agency.
 This means they can correct and update your business listings and other information.
-It also gives them the ability to respond to reviews.
+It also gives them the ability to respond to reviews (read our blog about how to ask customers for Google reviews).
 Make sure you have discussed responses and when to reply, if that is part of the agreement.

 We are a fully integrated digital marketing agency, meaning we will build your website, optimize the website for search engines, pay for search engine traffic by click, design and send emails, and manage your social media.
 With so many different services provided, we always need access to existing profiles.
 Getting the proper shared access or current login credentials can be a hassle at times.